-As at December 31, 2021 and 2020, the rollforward of the cost to obtain contract included in the other current assets as follows (see Note 8):
+As at December 31, 2022 and 2021, the rollforward of the cost to obtain contract included in the other current assets as follows (see Note 8):

-2021 2020
+2022 2021

-Balance at beginning of year ₽ 197,036,847 ₱183,845,963
+Balance at beginning of year ₽195,475,224 ₽197,036,847

-Additions 844,461,379 687,455,976
+Additions 737,503,712 508,724,002

-Amortization (846,023,002) (674,265,092)
+Amortization (570,596,302) (510,285,625)

-Balance at end of year ₽195,475,224 ₽197,036,847
+Balance at end of year ₽362,382,634 ₱195,475,224

-It is the Group's accounting policy, as set out in Note 2, that if a contract or specific performance obligation has exhibited marginal profitability or other indicators of impairment, judgement is applied to ascertain whether the future economic benefits from these contracts are sufficient to recover these assets.
+It is the Group's accounting policy, as set out in Note 2, that if a contract or specific performance obligation has exhibited marginal profitability or other indicators of impairment, judgment is applied to ascertain whether the future economic benefits from these contracts are sufficient to recover these assets.
 In performing this impairment assessment, management is required to make an assessment of the costs to complete the contract.
 The ability to accurately forecast such costs involves estimates around cost savings to be achieved over time, anticipated profitability of the contract, as well as future performance against any contract-specific key performance indicators that could trigger variable consideration, or service credits.